Qi-Ye-079/Job-Hunting-Web---CSI2132/README.md

-# Job Hunting Web - CSI2132
+# Job Hunting Web - CSI2132 Project

 A job hunting web with a relational database to store jobs and companies' information.
 PHP is used to send SQL queries.